shorepine/tulipcc/tulip_board.md

 The silkscreen currently omits a polarity for the only diode (D2).
 The white line on the diode is meant to be pointing down.

-The RESET chip is not on the silscreen.
+The RESET chip is not on the silkscreen.
 It's the small 6 pin chip on the top to the right of the ESP.
 It should be oriented so that you can read M A, and there will be two small dots on the bottom left corner.

 ## Power and header